createai/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-Remote Plant Disease Detection for Drones using VGG16.
+Remote Plant Disease Detection for Drones by finetuning VGG16(pre-trained on Imagenet).
 [For AngelHacks Mumbai 2017]